Wednesday 10 May 2017

 Receiving the award, Porter said, “What you treasure in life is being recognized by your peers.
 This award is such a recognition, and one I am delighted to receive.”

 Created by Stuart Crainer and Des Dearlove in 2001, Thinkers50 (www.thinkers50.com) is the global platform for management thinking.
 Its definitive global ranking of management thinkers is published every two years.
-The 2015 winner was Professor Michael Porter of Harvard Business School.
-Previous winners include Clayton Christensen (2011 and 2013); CK Prahalad (2009 and 2007); Michael Porter (2005) and Peter Drucker (2001 and 2003).
+The 2015 recipient was Professor Michael Porter of Harvard Business School.
+Previous recipients include Clayton Christensen (2011 and 2013); CK Prahalad (2009 and 2007); Michael Porter (2005) and Peter Drucker (2001 and 2003).
 The Thinkers50 Awards have been described, by the Financial Times, as “the Oscars of management thinking”.

 About Thinkers50 Europe